NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/advanced_infos.md

    3. Change the content so it does look like this:
       ```bash
       # Welcome to the chrony configuration file.
 See chrony.conf(5) for more
-      # information about usuable directives.
+      # information about usable directives.

       server rustime01.rus.uni-stuttgart.de iburst
       server rustime02.rus.uni-stuttgart.de iburst